protocol/research-website/content/talks/hackmoney21-zx/index.md

 # Short abstract
 # Describe talk here
-abstract: Research scientist Zixuan (ZX) Zhang gives a workshop on first principles thinking and the history of finance and Filecoin as part of ETHGlobal's HackMoney 2021.
+abstract: "Research scientist Zixuan (ZX) Zhang gives a workshop on first principles thinking and the history of finance and Filecoin as part of ETHGlobal's HackMoney 2021."

 ---